Introduction

 Database and baseline

 According to the Hong Kong’s Climate Action Plan 2050, the Government has set energy reduction targets and decarbonisation strategies for buildings, using the operational conditions of 2015 as the comparison basis.
-Therefore, the baseline year,2015 set in this Framework is in line with the baseline year set in the Hong Kong’s Climate Action Plan 2050 for determining the percentage reduction of building’s energy consumption.
+Therefore, the the baseline year, 2015 set in this Framework is in line with the baseline year set in the Hong Kong’s Climate Action Plan 2050 for determining the percentage reduction of building’s energy consumption.

 It will not be practical to go for accuracy as each building is designed and operating differently.
 The emphasis is more on consistency.
 The calculator has provided the normalisation method and default values for some unusual situations that have a significant impact on the outcomes.